aetherknight/fractal-rs/README.md

 increase in computation, so if you want to explore a higher iteration/generation of a curve, you may want to start with a low iteration number and increment your way up.
-(At the moment, the dragon fractal tends to take more than a few seconds to draw iterations above 15 on modern computers).
+(At the moment, the dragon fractal tends to take more than a few seconds to draw iterations above 15 my laptop when it draws the entire curve in a single frame).

-At present, if you want to play with other parameters --- such as the coordinate space where a fractal is drawn, the L-system used to determine what steps to take, or the angles chosen --- then you will need to update the source code and use cargo to build and run the program.
+At present, the other parameters that make up one of the curves --- such as the coordinate space, the L-system used to determine the drawing steps, or the angles chosen --- require changing the source code.

 ## Contributing